dannyhvalenz/Cool-MacOS-Apps/README.md

 - [Cleaner for Xcode](https://github.com/waylybaye/XcodeCleaner) - Helps make your Xcode faster by removing unwanted and deprecated files.
 - [Coolant](https://coolantformac.com/) - Menubar app that lets you know when an app is consuming 100% CPU or more than a gigabyte of memory (or any arbitrary limits you choose).
 - [DaisyDisk](https://daisydiskapp.com/) - Gives a great overview of disk usage.
 Can also make more disk-space available by cleaning up your disk.
+- [Theine](https://github.com/lvillani/theine) - Don't let your Mac fall asleep, like a sir
+- [Menu brightness](https://github.com/lucasbento/menubar-brightness) - MacOS app to change the screen brightness on the menubar.
+- [Simon](https://github.com/half0wl/simon) - Simple menubar system monitor for macOS, written in Python with pyobjc.
 - [iGlance](https://github.com/Moneypulation/iGlance) - macOS System Monitor for the Status Bar
 - [Battery Health 3](https://fiplab.com/apps/battery-health-3-for-mac?ref=producthunt) - Detailed battery information for your MacBook, iPhone & iPad
 - [BatteryBar](https://github.com/blandinw/batterybar) - Minimalist menubar item for macOS that tells you how much time/% is left in your battery
 - [InsomniaX](https://www.macupdate.com/app/mac/22211/insomniax) - Disable either lid and/or idle sleep (so you can play music with your lid closed, for example).
 - [iStat Menus](https://bjango.com/mac/istatmenus/) - Advanced Mac system monitor on the menubar.
+- [Fanny](https://github.com/DanielStormApps/Fanny) - Monitor your Mac's fan speed and CPU temperature from your Notification Center
 - [Juice](https://github.com/brianmichel/Juice) - Make your battery information a bit more interesting.
 - [KeepingYouAwake](https://github.com/newmarcel/KeepingYouAwake) - Alternative to Caffeine with better support for dark mode in Mac.
 - [Monity](http://www.monityapp.com/) - System monitoring widget for OS X.